Rebuild the data warehouse and cube

 For more information, see Stop and start services, application pools, and websites.

 Log on to the server that hosts Reporting Services, and stop the SQL Server Reporting Services (TFSINSTANCE) service.
+Use the report reader account.

 Make sure that TCP/IP has been enabled for SQL Server on the data-tier server.
 For more information, see Enable the TCP/IP Protocol for a Database Instance.